ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 Source code is available at https://github.com/apache/openwhisk-client-swift.
 Open the project by using the `OpenWhisk.xcodeproj` with Xcode.
 The project contains two schemes: "OpenWhisk" (targeted for iOS) and "OpenWhiskWatch" (targeted for watchOS 2).
-Build the project for the targets that you need and add the resulting frameworks to your app (usually in ~/Library/Developer/Xcode/DerivedData/your app name).
+Build the project for the targets that you need and add the resulting frameworks to your app (usually in `~/Library/Developer/Xcode/DerivedData/your-app-name`).

 ## Install the starter app example